 |Monthly Tech-Tip |

-From these (SHAB test bars) EP kaolin appears to have a much higher fired shrinkage.
+From these SHAB test bars EP kaolin appears to have a much higher fired shrinkage.
 But half of that happened during drying.
 Still, EPK shrinks 4% more during firing.
 Yet Grolleg produces more vitrified porcelains.
-The EPK bar also appears be whiter.
-Yet in a porcelain body Grolleg fires much whiter.
+The EPK bar also appears to be whiter.
+Yet in a porcelain body, Grolleg fires whiter.
 That higher drying shrinkage proves that EPK is much more plastic, right?
 Not really.
 Throwing porcelains containing either require plasticity augmentation using similar percentages of bentonite.
 What do we learn?
 To compare materials like this we need to see them "playing on the team", in a recipe working with other materials.
-Don't rely on material data sheets, do the testing.
+Don't rely on material data sheets, do the testing in your recipes.